-Currently, customer-generators are charged their full retail rate for electricity supplied by their local Utility and receive credits for electricity they export to the grid based on their local Utility's Net Energy Metering (NEM) tariffs.
+Currently, customer-generators are charged their full retail rate for electricity supplied by Eversource and receive credits for electricity they export to the grid based on Eversource's Net Energy Metering (NEM) tariffs.

-Enfield Community Power intends to provide new rates and terms that compensate participating customer-generators for the electricity supply component of their net metered surplus generation.

-Customer-generators will continue to receive any non-supply related components (e.g., transmission and distribution credits) directly from their local Utility, as specified under the terms of their applicable net energy metering tariff.
+Rye Community Power intends to provide new rates and terms that compensate participating customer-generators for the electricity supply component of their net metered surplus generation.
+Customer-generators will continue to receive any non-supply related components (e.g., transmission and distribution credits) directly from Eversource, as specified under the terms of their applicable net energy metering tariff.

-For group net metering where the host customer-generator is on default service, to the extent Enfield Community Power's supply rates are lower than their local Utility's default service rate or if the host is located outside of Enfield, it may be most advantageous for the host to remain a default service customer with their local utility, while the other group members are free to switch to Enfield Community Power for their supply and continue to receive on-bill credits for their participation in the group.
+For group net metering where the host customer-generator is on default service, to the extent Rye Community Power's supply rates are lower than Eversource's default service rate or if the host is located outside of Rye, it may be most advantageous for the host to remain a Eversource default service customer, while the other group members are free to switch to Rye Community Power for their supply and continue to receive on-bill credits for their participation in the group.

-Enfield Community Power's exact terms, conditions, and rates for compensating and crediting different types of NEM customer generators in the Town of Enfield will be set at duly noticed public meetings and fully disclosed to all prospective NEM customers through the program's enrollment notification process and thereafter.
+Rye Community Power's exact terms, conditions, and rates for compensating and crediting different types of NEM customer generators in the Town will be set at duly noticed public meetings and fully disclosed to all prospective NEM customers through the program's enrollment notification process and thereafter.

-Certain aspects of administering net energy metering require coordination with the local Utility and Enfield Community Power.
-The enabling services and strategies that Enfield Community Power may pursue, in order to benefit and encourage customers to adopt distributed generation, include but are not limited to:
+Certain aspects of administering net energy metering require coordination with Eversource and Rye Community Power.
+The enabling services and strategies that Rye Community Power may pursue, in order to benefit and encourage customers to adopt distributed generation (generation at or near the location where energy is consumed), include but are not limited to:

-- Dual-billing customer-generators separately for supply services; - Offering time-varying rates and alterative credit mechanisms to compensate customers for surplus generation; - Streamlining the establishment of new Group Net Metering and Low-Moderate Income Solar Project groups; - Facilitating interval meter and Renewable Energy Certificate (REC) meter installations for customer-generators; and - Engaging at the Legislature and Public Utilities Commission to advocate for upgrades and reforms to metering and billing infrastructure and business processes to enable Net Energy Metering and other innovative services to benefit customer-generators.
+- Dual-billing customer-generators separately for supply services; - Offering time-varying rates and alternative credit mechanisms to compensate customers for surplus generation; - Streamlining the establishment of new Group Net Metering and Low-Moderate Income Solar Project groups; - Facilitating interval meter and Renewable Energy Certificate (REC) meter installations for customer-generators; and - Engaging at the Legislature and Public Utilities Commission to advocate for upgrades and reforms to metering and billing infrastructure and business processes to enable Net Energy Metering and other innovative services to benefit customer-generators.